Where to find a Fortnite alien egg and mark it

-You'll need to know where to find a Fortnite alien egg if you want to mark an alien egg for the week 7 legendary quests.
+You'll need to know where to find a Fortnite alien egg if you want to mark an alien egg for the legendary Fortnite Week 7 quests.
 There's two issues here: first you have to know where to look for them in Fortnite and, when you find one, you'll need to mark them without them hatching first.

 Fortnite alien egg locations